skousik/RTD_tutorial/step_1_desired_trajectories/README.tex.md

 A.animate()
 ```

-You should see the TurtleBot start to track the desired trajectory, then brake to a stop.
+You should see the TurtleBot start to track the desired trajectory, then brake to a stop starting at $t_\text{plan}$ = 0.5 s.

 ### Example 3